 Experienced drivers (25-39)

-After age 25, auto insurance rates tend to go down as experienced drivers are seen to be more responsible on the road and less likely to cause car accidents or file claims.
+After age 25, auto insurance rates tend to go down as experienced drivers drive more responsibly and are less likely to cause car accidents or file claims.
 Experienced drivers who can point to a solid driving history will typically be eligible for lower premiums.
+Drivers in this age bracket can enjoy rather consistent auto insurance rates provided there isn’t a change in other factors such as location, credit score, or marital status.

 Middle-aged drivers (40-64)

-Drivers in this age range also may be more likely to benefit from insurance discounts if they own a home, are married, have good credit or drive safer vehicles.
+Drivers in this age range may also benefit from insurance discounts if they own a home, are married, have good credit, or drive safer vehicles.
+However, you could see a spike in your insurance rates if you have a teenage driver or elderly parent living with you.

 Senior drivers (65+)